attemarjamaki/pigeonpost/README.md

-## Update coming soon...
-Mumbai testnet has been deprecated so update coming soon...
-The contract is now on the Amoy testnet https://www.oklink.com/amoy/address/0x6742bd818e1a822ba9899a24a98462a1287b2253

 ## About

-This is a test version of a decetralized social media application that runs on Polygon's Mumbai testnet.
+This is a decetralized social media application that runs on Polygon.
-You can find the contract address and the smart contract by visiting https://mumbai.polygonscan.com/address/0xeE6588b556b8825d2203a4bF5C34067C857a6F11
+You can find the contract address and the smart contract by visiting https://polygonscan.com/address/0x6742bD818e1a822BA9899a24A98462A1287B2253

 ## Getting Started

-To use this application you will need to have a wallet like Metamask and some testnet MATIC.
+To use this application you will need to have a wallet like Metamask and some MATIC.
-You can get this by going to https://mumbaifaucet.com/

 ## Features

 This is a simple social media application where users can post posts, like other users posts and also tip them.
 Additionally users can set a username that is linked with their wallet address and see statistics about how many likes, posts, and tips a user has gotten in total.